 - Completed I-9 Employment Eligibility Form

 Some departments may also require students to take the FERPA and/or HIPAA training prior to the hire date.
 Students can access the training modules at http://sso.tamu.edu.
-New Hires will be able to access to the training site after they receive their UIN.
+Student employees may access to the training site after they receive their UIN.
 The Student Employment Office will verify that all students have completed all training modules before confirming that the student is eligible to begin working.
-Therefore, students must ensure that the State Mandated Online Training is completed before their prospective hire date.
-After training is completed, students must print out the Adobe training transcript, which includes their name and UIN to submit to the hiring department with their employment packet.
+Therefore, student employees must ensure that the State Mandated Online Training is completed before their prospective hire date.
+After training is completed, students must print out the Adobe training transcript, which includes their name and UIN to submit to the hiring department with their EWR.

 Was this information helpful?
 Provide Feedback or report broken links.